-D. Between patient visits, contaminated areas of exam tables and counter tops will be cleaned with an EPA approved disinfectant.
-Table paper is changed, soiled linen removed, and contaminated or used supplies disposed of or removed from room between patients.
+- D. Between patient visits, contaminated areas of exam tables and counter tops will be cleaned with an approved disinfectant.
+Table paper is changed, soiled linen removed, and contaminated or used supplies disposed of or removed from room between patients. - E. All patient specimen containers will be placed in leak-proof plastic bags marked with a biohazard label and transported in a covered secondary container marked with a biohazard label. - F. Personnel protective equipment that includes gloves, gowns, masks and eyewear or face shield, and appropriate respiratory protection for MTB, will be available for employees, non-employees and students.
+Personal protective equipment is located in each patient room or the clinical supply closet.

-- E. All patient specimen containers will be placed in leak-proof plastic bags marked with a biohazard label and transported in a covered secondary container marked with a biohazard label. - F. Personnel protective equipment that includes gloves, gowns, masks and eyewear or face shields, and appropriate respiratory protection for MTB, will be available for employees, non-employees and students.
-Personal protective equipment is located in each patient room or in the storage closet by the nursing station. - G. Refer to Appendix A for a list of commonly performed procedures and the minimum personal protective equipment required.
+G. Refer to Appendix A for a list of commonly performed procedures and the minimum personal protective equipment required.